tilt-dev/tilt.build/contributing-snippets.md

 title: Descriptive Name of Your Snippet
 description: Explain what your snippet does
 code: |
-  *Your Snippet Goes Here*
+  *Your code goes here*
 contributor: Your Github Handle (optional)
 ```

-3. Commit your snippet and [submit a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+3. Commit your changes and submit a Pull Request

 4. A member of the Tilt team will review your snippet and modify it if necessary.
 We might decide to not include it in our library.
 If that's the case, you will receive an explanation.